CodeCraftsmanSandeep/everything_is_logical/readme.md

 - Feel free to download or clone the repository for offline use.
 - Contributions and suggestions are always welcome!

-## 📜 License

-This repository is licensed under the MIT License.
-Feel free to use, modify, and share these notes.

 ---